 Also it is possible to set the keyword casing and set up default text in case the keyword is too long for the ad text:

 Now we have the first ad template created.
 You can see that if you had lots of ad groups, this would be a fast way to create ads for each ad group.
 As you can see on the left, this ad is in all the Subthemes (ad groups).

 Now, let's add a Subtheme-specific ad.
 Since affordable office space is the best kind of office, let's add a text ad there:

 These ads are looking pretty good.
 So after reviewing all the ads to the side, all you have to do is scroll down to the bottom and press upload.
 Your STAG campaign will be uploaded to Google Ads as paused.
 You can then enable it either in Google Ads or in the Aori dashboard.
 You can also download it as as CSV and upload to Google Ads yourself.

 We have just created our first STAGs campaign 🎉

 Now that the campaign has been built, we should get it running in a Google Ads account.
 To do this, first you need to decide on the payment plan.
-It is free to create as many campaigns as you would like in Aori, but to upload or download the campaign, then you must pay.
-There are three options: connect your MCC and use Aori for free, pay the price for the Monthly subscription or pay for just the single campaign (as a note, the single campaign Flex plan only allows for editing the campaign 14 days after the purchase date):
+While it is free to create as many campaigns as you would like in Aori, in order to upload or download the campaign, you must purchase a plan.
+You can view more about our pricing here

 After the plan selection, Aori gives you two options: upload the campaign directly to your Google Ads account or download a CSV of the file and then upload this file yourself to your account.

 Aori was designed to make campaign management easier as well, so connecting your Google Ads account and uploading the campaign would be the better approach if later on you would like to update anything in the campaign via Aori and then see these changes in campaign in Google Ads.